iamavinashsingh/PrepAce/README.md

-# PrepWise
+# PrepAce

-PrepWise is an AI-powered platform for practicing mock job interviews and receiving instant, structured feedback.
+PrepAce is an AI-powered platform for practicing mock job interviews and receiving instant, structured feedback.
 It helps users prepare for real-world interviews by simulating behavioral, technical, and mixed interview scenarios, leveraging advanced AI models for question generation and feedback.

 ---